Five Humans.

 human judgment + AI execution

-Five humans and nine AI agents, building a real product with real users, real tests, and real accountability.
+Five humans and eleven AI agents, building a real product -- responsive web for desktop and mobile browsers plus a native App Store app -- with real users, real tests, and real accountability.
 Not a demo.
 A product.

 Takeaway 1